Braised Chicken and Balsamic

 Put the balsamic vinegar in a saucepan and bring it to a simmer.
 Simmer it until the volume is reduced to 1/4 cup.
 It takes about five minutes.
 Set a timer and don't forget it!
 You'll know it's close when the smell of the vinegar begins to overwhelm your kitchen.

-Cut the white stems from the chard leaves and keep them in separate piles.
-Slice the white stalks into 1/4 inch pieces.
-Slice the leaves into small strips as well.
+D. Swiss chard 12 ounces Cut the leaves from the stems and keep them separate.
+Slice stalks into 1/4 inch pieces.
+Slice leaves into small strips.

 Add the chard stems to the chicken sauce and simmer for 8 minutes.